DS-567/AMD-AOHW25_620/README.md

 ---

-## UPDATE: This project was selected as a winner in the AMD Open Hardware Design Competition 2025! 🏆
+## UPDATE: This project was selected as a winner in the AMD Open Hardware Design Competition 2025 (Adaptive Computing - PhD Category)! 🏆

 ---